 The Smithsonian's National Zoo makes every effort to accommodate visitors with disabilities.
 Wheelchairs and electronic vehicles are available to rent at the Information Stations at the Visitor Center, Panda Plaza and across from the Mane Grill.
 All Zoo exhibits are wheelchair-accessible.
 However, please be aware that the Zoo is located on hilly terrain in Rock Creek Park.
-In the Visitor Center lobby, a lift gives wheelchair users access to restrooms, water fountains, the Asia Trail shop and the "How Do You Zoo?" area.
+In the Visitor Center lobby, a lift gives wheelchair users access to restrooms, water fountains and the Asia Trail shop.
 Restrooms located along Olmsted Walk are also accessible.

 If you need any assistance, please ask at any Information Station or parking booth.
 For more information for visitors with disabilities to the Zoo, please call the Guest Services Office at 202-633-4480.